Tasted in Jullié with Jérémy Bally, 14 February 2019.

 Jérémy on 2017:

 “2017 – super!
-Good climate, no hail or frost.
-It was a very clean vintage though with some drought in August but fortunately we saw some rain to re-equilibriate the vines before the harvest.
+It was a relatively easy year with no hail or frost and a little more volume – in fact my biggest harvest with 42 hl/ha – normally I have closer to 35 as I don’t have a lot of bunches per vine.
+Harvesting was 11-18 September.
+It was a very clean vintage though with some drought in August but fortunately we saw some rain to re-equilibriate the vines before we harvested.
 On the schist we have cooler terroirs so there were no dried grapes here.
-The maturity was blocked before the rain so apart from the Moulin à Vent with 20/ha, it was a normal volume harvest, but here that means 40 hl/ha. ”
+The maturity was blocked before the rain so apart from the Moulin à Vent with 20/ha, it was a little more than a normal volume harvest. ”